Pond plants for dragonflies and damselflies:

 Dragonfly mating rituals:

-- They will rest on tall plant leaves like this Pontederia or the Schoenoplectus stems and bask in the sunshine or swoop over the water in a ritual mating routine in search of a partner.
+- They will rest on tall pond plant leaves like this Pontederia stem and bask in the sunshine or swoop over the water in a ritual mating routine in search of a partner.

-The copulatory wheel of mating takes place using any upright plant stems like these Typha, Schoenoplectus or Pontederia species or also on waterlilies but never far from the water.
+- The copulatory wheel of mating takes place using any upright pond plant stems like these Typha or Pontederia species or also on waterlilies.

-Dragonflies and damselfies can use waterlilies as a perch during mating as long as they remain out of the water.
+- Dragonflies and damselfies can use waterlilies as a perch during mating as long as they remain out of the water.

 - Once mating is complete the female will lower her ovipositor down into the water to release her eggs without allowing her entire body to get wet.

-The dragonfly or damselfly larvae will live beneath the water surface for years as a predator eating mosquito larvae and other small creatures until it is time to climb out on the upright emergent pond plants in the last few months of their lives to go through the same cycle as their parents.
+- Dragonfly or damselfly larvae will live beneath the water surface for years as a predator eating mosquito larvae and other small creatures until it is time to climb out on the upright emergent pond plants in the last few months of their lives to go through the same cycle as their parents.